Executive Education Seminars (3 and 1 Day Courses)

 Since its founding in 1983 as a special research project at Harvard Law School, PON has established itself as one of the world’s outstanding executive negotiation training institutions.
 The Executive Education Series is designed to help participants become successful negotiators, deal with difficult people and hard bargainers, and manage conflict productively.

 This course examines core decision-making challenges, analyzes complex negotiation scenarios, and provides a range of competitive and cooperative negotiation strategies.
-Whether you’re an experienced executive or and up-and-coming manager – working in the private or public … Read More
+Whether you’re an experienced executive or and up-and-coming manager – working in the private or public sector – this program will help you shape important deals, negotiate in uncertain environments, improve working relationships, claim (and … Read More

 Going far beyond war and peace, international negotiation spans issues ranging from global warming to foreign debt to human rights.
 Offered for first time in conjunction with Negotiation and Leadership, this dynamic full-day program will explore contemporary issues in international negotiations and diplomacy.
 Utilizing a combination of theoretical analysis, case studies, and simulations, this program … Read More